 Rollout

-Workers stop accepting jobs when they receive a SIGINT.
+Workers stop accepting jobs when they receive a SIGINT or SIGTERM.
 Agents that are still running on the worker continue to run.
 It's important that you configure a large enough grace period for your containers to allow agents to finish.

 Voice agents could require a 10+ minute grace period to allow for conversations to finish.